Exocen/dotfiles/README.md

 Can start containers, allows auto-heal, forwards errors with msmtp, and could be started with systemd

 #### Fail2ban
 Fail2ban configuration sample for every containers.
-The script *install.sh* installs every jails and filters
+The script installs every jails and filters

 #### Notification and Mails
-*msmtp_sample* and *feed-update.sh* script (allow *atom.xml* update) available
+*msmtp_sample* and *feed-update.sh* script (allow *atom.xml* update) availables

 ## 📝 TODO